clawdd/DiscordBot/README.md

   - get test information with  "/test-information"

 ### features in work:
-  - adding more time management features
+  - adding more debug features for console output